Read our Infosheets to learn more about your rights and obligations

 Other

 Getting hitched in high school??
-Well, it’s actually possible under certain conditions…here’s how it works.
+Well, it’s actually possible in some situations.
+For all the romantic souls who might be interested, here’s how it works.

 Questions and answers